 As you can see, flood insurance covers many different types of damages that a home insurance policy doesn’t cover; in fact, it has the most coverage of any property insurance available in the United States today.
 It covers a broad range of expenses from property damage from rising water to debris removal and living expense reimbursements when your home is uninhabitable for an extended time period after a flood event.

-“There are 9,474 properties in Plantation that have greater than a 26% chance of being by flooding over the next 30 years.
+“There are 9,474 properties in Plantation that have greater than a 26% chance of being severely affected by flooding over the next 30 years.
 This represents 36% of all properties in the city.
 In addition to damage on properties, flooding can also cut off access to utilities, emergency services, transportation, and may impact the overall economic well-being of an area.
 Overall, Plantation has a major risk of flooding over the next 30 years, which means flooding is likely to impact day to day life within the community.”
 FloodFactor.com

 For more information about the flood zones in Plantation visit: https://www.broward.org/Environment/FloodZoneMaps/Pages/ProposedNewFloodMaps.aspx.